-Latching on to the growing E-commerce industry in Africa, creating an unparalleled customer-centric online shopping experience; an above par marketplace became the strategic goal for the company.
+Latching on to the growing e-commerce industry in Africa and creating an unparalleled customer-centric online shopping experience – an above par marketplace became the strategic goal for the company.
 With sellers from across the continent registering on the platform, onboarding, and training them efficiently became the key to their success.

 But, there was a catch.
 Despite the self-explanatory interface of the platform, the number of support queries escalated proportionally with the number of new sellers.
 Looking for ideas to defuse the situation, they decided to explore applications that could self-serve the sellers on specific touch points.
 The expectation was that by implementing such an application, the sellers would be empowered to train themselves and find answers to their problems directly, without reaching out to the Takealot support team.